John H. Kennard

 John Hanson Kennard (1836 – May 2, 1887) was Judge of the Louisiana Supreme Court from December 3, 1872, to February 1, 1873.
+He also became President of the Board of Directors of the University of Louisiana.

 Early life, education, and career

 Born in Kent County, Maryland, he graduated from the University of Virginia in 1855, and from the Law Department of the University of Louisiana (now Tulane University) in 1857.
 He served in the Confederate Army during the American Civil War, in Fenner's Battery and the Louisiana Artillery, and resumed the practice of law in New Orleans in 1865.
 He also had an interest in a large-scale cotton planting operation.